Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Summary and Conclusion

 We further study the AM-based JJ including RSOI in search of nonreciprocity in the behavior of the thermoelectric current.
 Note that, here superconductivity has been assumed to be induced in the AM via the proximity effect.
 We explore the effects of the in-plane rotational symmetry of the AM that protects the nonreciprocity of the thermoelectric current.
 Therefore, to establish the thermoelectric diode effect in the AM-based JJ, we consider altermagnetic SC with RSOI as the leads, and this justifies the symmetry requirements for the diode effect in our AM-based JJ.
-Additionally, varying the AM strengths in the leads, which gives rise to the rotation of the AM lobes and effectively modifies the AM-SC interface at the junction, and by considering different RSOI strengths, we investigate how these parameters influences the nonreciprocity of the thermoelectric current.
+Additionally, varying the AM strengths in the leads, which gives rise to the rotation of the AM lobes and effectively modifies the AM-SC interface at the junction, and by considering different RSOI strengths, we investigate how these parameters influence the nonreciprocity of the thermoelectric current.

-The experimental realization of the AM-SC heterojunction may be possible to achieve with the choice of possible $d$-wave AM, like $\text{RuO}_{2}$ or $\text{MnO}_{2}$ etc., and forming a junction with ordinary SCs like Nb, Al, or Pb etc., which typically exhibits a transition temperature $T_{c}\sim 2-10$K. To introduce nonreciprocity in the altermagnetic SC JJ, RSOI can be introduced to the lead AMs by an external electric field or by controlling the effective potential of the junction of the heterostructure by an external gate voltage.
-On the other hand, rotation of the AM angle $\theta$ can be given by modifying the parameters $t_{1}$ and $t_{2}$ by strain engineering~\cite{Belashchenko2025, Chakraborty2024}.
+The experimental realization of the AM-SC heterojunction may be possible to achieve with the choice of possible $d$-wave AM, like $\text{RuO}_{2}$ or $\text{MnO}_{2}$ etc., and forming a junction with ordinary SCs like Nb, Al, or Pb etc., which typically exhibits a transition temperature $T_{c}\sim 2-10$K and the SC gap is typically of the order of meV, as an example $2\Delta \sim 3.1$ meV in Nb.
+To introduce nonreciprocity in the altermagnetic SC JJ, RSOI can be introduced to the lead AMs by an external electric field or by controlling the effective potential of the junction of the heterostructure by an external gate voltage or by introducting a layer with RSOC.
+On the other hand, rotation of the AM angle $\theta$ can be conrolled by modifying the parameters $t_{1}$ and $t_{2}$ via strain engineering~\cite{Belashchenko2025, Chakraborty2024}, which effectively modifies the lattice parameters of the material.
+For example, $\text{OsO}_2$ is known to be a $d$-wave altermagnet and a recent strain engineering on this lattice has achieved the deformation of lattice parametter of about $2\%\sim 5\%$ which effectively modifies the Fermi surface of the altermagnet~\cite{Zhang2025}.
+This replicates the effective theoretical modulation of the $t_{1}$ and $t_{2}$ parameters in our study.
 Our results propose the achievement of nearly $100\%$ nonreciprocity in the thermoelectric particle current in the weak AM regime with enhanced experimental precision.